cll011/surface-energy-imbalance-review-code/README.md

 ## Final-version safeguards

 The archive uses the final common-mask XGBoost-SHAP results: AlbedoLoss mean absolute SHAP increases from 0.084 in P1 to 0.133 in P3, and 80.1% of valid land pixels have a positive P3-minus-P1 gain.
-Earlier unmasked outputs (`0.103` to `0.139`) are documented as superseded and are not included as active source data.

-Only the 2001-2024 full-record pathway results are part of the formal pathway evidence.
-The review archive therefore contains only the nine full-record coefficient rows; unstable short-period diagnostic regressions are excluded.

 ## Availability and planned DOI release

-This anonymous archive is the peer-review version.
 If the paper is published, a versioned public release containing the code, environment files, compact source data, file manifest and checksums will be deposited in a DOI-minting repository.
 The resulting DOI will replace the provisional wording in the manuscript Code availability statement.
-No DOI has been invented in this review archive.